DaveInDev/Binbinhfr-Scripts/README.md

 They will appear in your action's list in Reaper.

 Scripts :
-- bbh_lyricator : import and display smootly scrollable lyrics in a dedicated window
+- Lyricator (import and display smoothly scrolling lyrics in a separate window)
-- bbh_clean_sustain_cc : clean selected items of useless sustain pedal CC64 (between 1 and 126)
+- Clean selected items of useless sustain pedal CC64
-- bbh_transpose_items : transpose selected items by a number of semitones
+- Transpose selected midi or audio items by semitones
-- bbh_trim_selected_items : trim selected items, deleting invisible parts (audio or midi)
+- Trim selected items (deleting any invisible part)
-- bbh_zoomwheel : adaptative Horizontal Zoom with Mousewheel
+- Adaptative Horizontal Zoom with Mousewheel

 Effects :
 - bbh_midi_keyboard_sensitivity : change the sensitivity of the MIDI input / keyboard touch